enkomio/ProgramUpdater/README.md

 ### Step 2 - Start update server

 Now you have to start the update server.
-The framework provides an utility that will run a web server in order to accept update requests.
+The framework provides a program named **UpdateServer.exe** that will run a web server in order to accept update requests.
 You can do this with the following command:

 	UpdateServer.exe --working-dir updates
 	-=[ Version Releaser ]=-